AdvDebug/AntiCrack-DotNet/README.md

 Detecting Wine

-Making Sandboxie Crash Your Application ( this exploit no longer works, it's patched by sandboxie, that's what i get for making things public :) )
+Making Sandboxie Crash Your Application (this exploit no longer works, it's patched by sandboxie, that's what i get for making things public :), now it works with older versions of sandboxie)
 # Anti Dll Injection
 Patching LoadLibraryA